Windows Fundamentals

 net user

-Example: net user John /add
+net user tester /add

-adds a new user named John.
+– Adds a new user named tester

-Common options: /delete
+/delete

-to remove a user, /domain
+– Remove a user, /domain

-to execute the command on a domain controller.
+– Execute on a domain controller.

 net localgroup

-Example: net localgroup Administrators John /add
+net localgroup Administrators tester /add

-adds John to the Administrators group.
+to the Administrators group.

-Common options: /delete
+/delete

-to remove a group, /add
+– Remove a group, /add

-to add a new group.
+– Create a new group.

 net share

-Example: net share myshare=C:\MyFolder /grant:John,full
+net share myshare=C:\MyFolder /grant:tester,full

-creates a share named myshare with full access for John.
+– Creates a share named myshare

-Common options: /delete
+/delete

-to stop sharing a resource, /grant
+– Stop sharing a resource, /grant

-to grant access permissions.
+– Assign access permissions.

-Example: net start "Web Client"
+net start "Web Client"

-starts the Web Client service.
+– Starts the Web Client service.

-Common options: Service names to specify which service to start or stop.
+Specify service names to start or stop.

 net session

-Example: net session \\RemotePC /delete
+net session \\RemotePC /delete

-Common options: /delete
+/delete

-to end a session.
+– End a session.

 net use

-This command connects, disconnects, and displays information about shared network resources.
+Connects, disconnects, and displays shared network resources.

-Example: net use Z: \\Server\Share
+net use Z: \\Server\Share

-Common options: /delete
+/delete

-to disconnect a network drive, /persistent
+– Disconnect a network drive, /persistent

-to make the connection persistent across reboots.
+– Make the connection persistent across reboots.

 net view

-This command displays a list of computers or network resources.
+Displays a list of computers or network resources.

-Example: net view \\Server
+net view \\Server

-shows shared resources on the server named Server.
+– Shows shared resources on the server named Server

-Common options: /domain
+/domain

-to list domains or computers in a domain.
+– List domains or computers in a domain.

 net accounts

-Example: net accounts /maxpwage:30
+net accounts /maxpwage:90

-Common options: /forcelogoff
+/forcelogoff

 net statistics